mhuebert/re-view/docs/re-view/view-specs.md

 2. Documentation: Clojure Spec does not yet support docstrings.
 3. Ease of learning: We'd like view specs to be as simple to learn and use as React prop-types.
 Clojure Spec's great power comes at the cost of a steeper learning curve.

-However, you can absolutely use Clojure Spec _in addition_ to view specs, for more inspection and testing during development.
+One can certainly use Clojure Spec _in addition_ to view specs, for more inspection and testing during development.